April 28, 2024

 Bibliometric impact.
 Analysis of the contribution and dissemination channel

 The work has been published in the journal Semantic Web due to its progression and the good impact it has achieved in recent years, according to the agency WoS (JCR), it has become a reference in its field.
-In the year of publication of the work, 2024 there are still no calculated indicators, but in 2023, it was in position 92/197, thus managing to position itself as a Q2 (Segundo Cuartil), in the category Computer Science, Artificial Intelligence.
-Notably, the journal is positioned en el Cuartil Q2 para la agencia Scopus (SJR) en la categoría Information Systems.
+In the year of publication of the work, 2024 there are still no calculated indicators, but in 2023, it was in position 44/147, thus managing to position itself as a Q2 (Segundo Cuartil), in the category Computer Science, Theory & Methods.
+Notably, the journal is positioned en el Cuartil Q2 para la agencia Scopus (SJR) en la categoría Computer Networks and Communications.

 Independientemente del impacto esperado determinado por el canal de difusión, es importante destacar el impacto real observado de la propia aportación.